Federal Reserve Bank Presidents

 Loretta J. Mester

 Her areas of research expertise include the organizational structure and productive efficiency of financial institutions, financial intermediation and regulation, agency problems in credit markets, credit card pricing, central bank governance, and inflation.
-She has published numerous articles on a variety of topics including economics, central banking and financial issues.
-In addition, she is coeditor of the Journal of Financial Services Research and the International Journal of Central Banking; and is an associate editor of several other academic journals.
+She has published numerous articles on a variety of topics including economics, central banking, and financial issues.
+In addition, she is managing editor of the International Journal of Central Banking and co-editor of the Journal of Financial Services Research; and she is an associate editor of several other academic journals.

-Dr. Mester is a founding member and director of the Financial Intermediation Research Society; a member of the advisory board of the Financial Intermediation Network of European Studies (FINEST); and a practitioner director of the Financial Management Association International (FMA).
-She is a member of the American Economic Association, the American Finance Association, the Financial Management Association, and the Econometric Society.
+Dr. Mester is a director of the Greater Cleveland Partnership, a trustee of the Cleveland Clinic, a trustee of the Musical Arts Association (Cleveland Orchestra), a founding director of the Financial Intermediation Research Society, and a member of the advisory board of the Financial Intermediation Network of European Studies (FINEST).
+She is a member of the American Economic Association, the American Finance Association, the Econometric Society, and the Financial Management Association International.

 Cleveland -- Fourth District